 We found that when we considered buying an existing profitable brick and mortar business in Austin, most of our stock and bond investments were needed as collateral.

-This was far too risky for us at our age, so we decided to test out starting an online business based on our backgrounds instead of buying an existing business, fortunately.
+This was far too risky for us at our age, so we decided to test out starting a low capital online business based on our backgrounds instead of buying an existing business, fortunately.

 Zero Capital Needed for an Online Business

 Starting an online business requires little to no capital.
 You can literally start an online business for under $25 if you build a simple website yourself.
 (This is not hard nowadays.
 I built this site, for example, and I am not naturally a techie!)

 You can also, however, buy an existing online business that is already profitable from a few thousand to millions of dollars.

 The decision on whether to start a business or buy a business circles back to your goals and the amount of time and capital you want to invest.

 For example, we have initially started online businesses for between about $150 and $2,500.

 The Amazon store I began was the higher $2,500 investment since inventory was required for the products I had manufactured, imported and branded.